toliaqat/photon-controller/README.md

 ## Subscribe to the results

-Notice above, in the completion handler we are calling `subscribeToContinuousQueryTask` (shown bellow) method with the selfLink of the query task service.
+Notice above, in the completion handler we are calling `subscribeToContinuousQueryTask` (shown below) method with the self-Link of the query task service.

 ```java